kithuto/Youtube-to-Spotify-automatization/README.md

 # Youtube-to-Spotify-automatization

-This program takes a given playlist from Youtube and automatically creating a Spotify Playlist.
+This program takes a given playlist from Youtube and automatically creates a Spotify Playlist.

 ## Instalation instructions